 Set your family up on My Disney Experience: Assign the days that you plan to visit each park, and select fast passes.
 Going last minute, you need to be ok with the fact that you will have very limited options on fast passes, but there will be some options.
 Pick the best three options you are offered for each park, and if possible schedule them for after lunch during the most crowded times of the afternoon.

-Choose your park days wisely
+Choose your Disney Park days wisely

 When looking at the calendar and deciding which parks to visit each day, avoid picking parks when they offer “Extra Magic” early morning hours if possible.
 Those attract a very early crowd from the Walt Disney World Resorts, making it difficult for you to make the most of your morning—and the rest of your day.

-Check for special event passes
+Check for Disney special event passes

 If you are visiting in September through December, see if you can book a last-minute Walt Disney World holiday party ticket offered on select dates.
 We love Mickey’s Not So Scary Halloween Party and Mickey’s Very Merry Christmas Party for the intimate, light crowd experience and holiday festive vibe.